mysociety/pombola/README.md

 The Pombola codebase was originally written for the Kenyan site [mzalendo.com](http://info.mzalendo.com).
-It has since been modified to support other sites - notably one in Nigeria.
+It has since been modified to support other sites around the world, notably several in Africa.

 We want the code to be easy to use for other installations, but currently there are some rough edges.